-We are developing a ontology of VPs based on these and other high level distinctions grounded in relevant psychological literature.
-VPs based on specific motivational types tend to be more persuasive but apply in a narrowed range of conditions.
+We are developing a taxonomy of VPs based on these and other high level distinctions grounded in relevant psychological literature.
+VPs based on more specific motivational types tend to be more persuasive but apply in a narrowed range of conditions.
 So our goal is an extensible library containing numerous and diverse VPs.
-The ontology is important for guiding the expansion of this library and assessing its coverage.
+Careful ontology building is important for guiding the expansion of this library and assessing coverage.
+For the purposes of the PERLS recommendation task, the existence of the ontology is immaterial; what is important are the individual VPs and how they factor into the recommendation process, which we discuss next.